iitis/QuantumWalk.jl/docs/src/type_hierarchy.md

-The package consists of two main type hierarchies: quantum walk model hierarchy, which is simply a description of the quantum walk model, and quantum walk dynamics, which are used for quantum walk analysis.
+The package consists of two main type hierarchies: quantum walk model hierarchy, which is simply a description of the quantum walk model, and quantum walk dynamics, which are used for quantum walk analysis or simulation.
 The first one should in general be small, and should consist only of general parameters used in most of the models.
 Second one should possess all information needed for efficient simulation/analysis.
 For example `CTQW` model should consist of graph, on which the evolution is made and *label* which implies if adjacency or Laplacian matrix is used.
 Contrary `QWEvolution{CTQW}` should consist of Hamiltonian used for evolution.